Call us, we're at your service

 Everest Base Camp Trek Cost

-Costs vary by package, with the price starting from $1,530 USD, and the price includes Kathmandu-Lukla return flights, permits, meals, accommodation in Kathmandu/on the trek, experienced guides, and porters.
+The Everest Base Camp trek costs vary by package, with the price starting from $1,530 USD, and the price includes Kathmandu-Lukla return flights, permits, meals, accommodation in Kathmandu/on the trek, experienced guides, and porters.

 Everest Base Camp Trek Itinerary